zenobio93/seat-docs/docs/admin_guides/squads.md

 - Squad Type (between Auto, Hidden and Manual - see [Squads Types](#squads-types]))
 - A description, which will be displayed on both Squad Card and Squad Tile

-You also can upload a shiny logo which will be used instead the generated icon and provide filters.
+You also can upload a shiny logo which will be used instead the generated icon and provide filters for squad eligibility.

 ![Squad Creation](../img/squads_create.png)